 Free floating carsharing

-The challenge for operators is to balance the supply and demand – operators need to offer a minimum density of vehicles so that users get a great experience when looking for a car.
-Free floating schemes are often paid per minute (daily rates or hourly packages are also a common of the offering), while station based and peer-2-peer offerings are linked to multi-hour packages or day rates at minimum.
+The challenge for operators is balancing supply and demand – they need to offer a density of vehicles that lets users find cars quickly.
+Free floating pricing is usually offered by the minute (daily rates or hourly packages are also common), while station based and peer-to-peer offerings normally offer multi-hour packages or day rates.

-Station-based carsharing, as indicated by the name, is linked to fixed stations.
-Customers need to pick up and drop off the car at the same location.
-The services are linked to hourly packages instead of pay-by-minute prices.
+In station-based carsharing, clients need to pick up and drop off the car at the same location.
+The services use hourly pricing bundles instead of pay-by-minute rates.
 In some cases, operators also charge a yearly member fee.

-Peer-2-peer carsharing can be described as a variant of station-based carsharing.
-The vehicles need to be returned to the start location of the trip and there is typically a minimum rental period of several hours.
-The difference with peer-2-peer is the fleet ownership – the vehicles are either owned by individuals that are renting out their car when there is no personal use or the cars are owned and managed by so-called micro entrepreneurs.
-Micro entrepreneurs manage a fleet for several cars and offer them on multiple peer-2-peer carsharing platforms.
+Peer-to-peer carsharing is similar to station-based carsharing.
+Clients return vehicles to where they started their trips, and rental periods typically need to be several hours minimum.
+The difference is that the vehicles are either privately-owned and rented out when not in use, or they are owned and managed by so-called micro entrepreneurs.
+Micro entrepreneurs manage a fleet for several cars and offer them on multiple peer-to-peer carsharing platforms.

 Pros and cons of different sharing models